 Why do these cats have short legs?

-The reason why they have short legs is because of a naturally occuring genetic mutation that results in osteochondrodysplasia which manifests itself as noticably short legs.
+The reason why they have short legs is because of a naturally occurring genetic mutation that results in osteochondrodysplasia which manifests itself as noticeably short legs.
 Once this mutation has happened, it can be passed down from the parent to the kitten.